-Contract research and development makes up the major portion of revenue from services.
-The nature and scope of contract research and development is determined by our customers and partners based upon their requirements hence our revenues and margins tend to fluctuate.
-This is reflected in our past three years results wherein the margin during the 2011 financial year has decreased by 61% compared to the 2010 financial year while the margin during the 2010 financial year has increased by 23% compared to the 2009 financial year.
-In September 2011, we commenced a new research and development project for LifeScan to determine the feasibility of an innovative blood glucose product.
-The feasibility project is expected to take 12 months.
-Revenue is recognized for the feasibility project when services have been performed, the amount of the payment can be reliably measured and collectability is reasonably assured.
-We recognize revenue for accounting purposes ratably over the feasibility period.
+Contract research and development - The nature and scope of contract research and development is determined by our customers and partners based upon their requirements and therefore our revenues and margins tend to fluctuate.
+This is reflected in our past three year's results wherein the margin during the 2012 financial year increased by A\$5,991,947 compared to the 2011 financial year while the margin during the 2011 financial year has decreased by A\$3,538,752 compared to the 2010 financial year.
+The increase in 2012 reflects the commencement of a new research and development project for LifeScan in September 2011.
+The project was to determine the feasibility of an innovative blood glucose testing product.
+The feasibility of the US\$4.5 million project awarded to us by LifeScan was completed towards the end of 2012.
+Revenue was recognized for the feasibility project when services were performed, the amount of the payment could be reliably measured and collectability was reasonably assured.
+We recognized revenue for accounting purposes ratably over the feasibility period.